benroberts999/benroberts999.github.io/_publications/2019-08-01-Calculations_of_the_atomic_structure_for_the_low-lying_states_of_actinium.md

+---
+usemathjax: true
+layout: publication
-# Calculations of the atomic structure for the low-lying states of actinium
+title: Calculations of the atomic structure for the low-lying states of actinium
+---

+Phys.
+Rev. A *100*, 022504 (2019)

 _V.
 A. Dzuba, V. V. Flambaum, B. M. Roberts_

-Phys.
-Rev. A *100*, 022504 (2019)

 [doi:10.1103/PhysRevA.100.022504](http://dx.doi.org/10.1103/PhysRevA.100.022504)